AgBioData/Pan-genomes/Pan-genome_resource.md

 <a name="analysis"></a>
 ### Analysis software and pipelines ###
 The construction and analysis of pan-genomes remains a young and rapidly changing field.
 Nonetheless, well-documented and reproducible pipelines are needed, but rarely found.
+Pipelines that are developed quickly become outdated with new developments in genome assembly and sequencing technology.

 [Learn more](Pan-genome_analysis.md)